What Sports Betting Could Look Like If Bills Clear Legislature

 $100 Million in Missouri Revenue?

-Sports betting in Missouri could bring in nearly $100 million in revenue to the state and $10.8 million to local governments, according to the St. Louis Post-Dispatch.
+Missouri sports betting apps and retail sportsbooks could bring in nearly $100 million in revenue to the state and $10.8 million to local governments, according to the St. Louis Post-Dispatch.

 Could that money start flowing in this August?
 If so, here’s what Missouri’s sports-betting scene could look like.